zimiovid/jitsi-calendar-linker/README.md

 1. Open `chrome://extensions`
 2. Enable “Developer mode”
 3. Click “Load unpacked” and select the `dist/` folder

+## Usage
+- Open Google Calendar and create an event.
+- Use the “Add a Jitsi Meeting” button; when a link is present, it switches to “Join your Jitsi Meeting now”.
+- In the quick dialog, the button is shown on both Event and Task tabs; Task description gets a plain text invite.

+## Privacy & permissions
+- Host permissions are limited to `https://calendar.google.com/*`.
+- No analytics or tracking.
+External fetches (numbers/mapper) are off by default and configurable.

+## Roadmap
+- Firefox/WebExtension compatibility layer.
+- Chrome Web Store listing.
+- Templating for invite texts via settings UI.

 ## Scripts
 - `npm run typecheck` — type checking (tsc)